MRT Line 3 (Metro Manila): Rehabilitation

-On November 8, 2018, the loan agreement for the project was signed, while the rehabilitation and maintenance contract was signed on December 28.
-The project was initially slated to start by January 2019, but the implementation of a re-enacted government budget for 2019 and finalization of documents caused repeated delays on when the project could start, which only started on May 1, 2019.
+On November 8, 2018, the Philippine and Japanese governments signed the loan agreement for the line's rehabilitation after both governments exchanged notes the previous day.
+The rehabilitation and maintenance contract was signed by the DOTr and Sumitomo on December 28.
+The project was initially slated to start by January 2019, but the delayed implementation of the national budget for 2019 caused delays, as around four billion pesos would be sourced from the government.

-Under the 43-month contract, which was undertaken by Sumitomo, Mitsubishi Heavy Industries Engineering (part of the Mitsubishi Heavy Industries group), and TES Philippines, rehabilitation works were to be done within 26 months.
-It covers the overhaul of all MRTC Class 3000 vehicles (to be carried out during the entire originally 43-month duration of the contract, not the 26-month rehabilitation period), repairs on the escalators and elevators, rail replacement, upgrades on the signalling and communication systems, power supply, overhead systems, maintenance and station equipment.
-After the rehabilitation, a 17-month maintenance contract will be undertaken by the Japanese firms.
+On May 1, 2019, Sumitomo Corporation, Mitsubishi Heavy Industries Engineering (MHIENG), and TES Philippines assumed the role as maintenance provider for the MRT Line 3, beginning a rigorous rehabilitation process.
+Under the 43-month contract, rehabilitation works were to be done within 26 months.
+It covers the overhaul of all MRTC Class 3000 vehicles, repairs on the escalators and elevators, rail replacement, upgrades on the signaling and communication systems, power supply, overhead systems, maintenance and station equipment.
+After the rehabilitation, a 17-month maintenance contract would be undertaken by the Japanese firms.
+The contract was originally slated to end by December 31, 2022, but was moved to May 31, 2023.

 The rehabilitation was originally scheduled to be completed by July 2021.
-However, delays brought by the COVID-19 pandemic delayed its completion to December 2021.
-But by the end of the year, only 38 of the 72 train cars has been refurbished.
-Despite this, Transportation Secretary Arthur Tugade announced on February 28, 2022, that the rehabilitation has been finished in December 2021.
-On March 22, 2022, President Rodrigo Duterte and Secretary Tugade inaugurated the newly rehabilitated MRT Line 3 at a completion ceremony held at Shaw Boulevard station.
+However, delays brought by the COVID-19 pandemic caused revised timelines.
+The project was completed in December 2021, as announced by Transportation Secretary Arthur Tugade on February 28, 2022.
+On March 22, President Rodrigo Duterte and Secretary Tugade inaugurated the newly rehabilitated line at a completion ceremony held at Shaw Boulevard station.
+As part of its completion, free rides were offered initially for a month to combat inflation, but was extended for an additional two months.

-As part of the completion of the line's rehabilitation, free rides were offered to commuters from March 28 to June 30, 2022.
-This was to ease the financial burden of the passengers amid the inflation of food and fuel prices brought by the 2022 Russian invasion of Ukraine.
-The free rides were originally expected to end on April 30, but was extended twice until June 30.
+On May 26, 2023, a ₱6.9 billion loan was signed by the governments of Japan and the Philippines for the second phase of the project, covering the line's continued maintenance and its connection to the North Triangle Common Station with the lines that would interchange at that station.
+Four days later, DOTr and Sumitomo signed a contract to extend the latter's maintenance until July 31, 2025.
+Under the extended contract, the existing three-car trains would be expanded to four cars to cater the increase in passenger demand.
+Additionally, the pocket track near Taft Avenue station was extended to accommodate longer four-car trains, with construction works taking place from November 2024 to April 2025.
+The program aims to increase the line's ridership capacity to 500,000 passengers a day.

-The contract was originally slated to end by December 2022, or 43 months after the start of the rehabilitation.
-It was however moved to May 2023, four years after the rehabilitation project began, due to the completion of the rehabilitation in December 2021.
+On September 12, 2025, the DOTr extended Sumitomo's contract again for an additional two years.